yitzchak/nontrivial-gray-streams/README.md

 (output-stream-p stream) ; → boolean
 ```

-Indicated by the presence of feature `:gray-streams-output-stream-p`.
+Indicated by the presence of feature `:gray-streams-directionp`.

 # Binary Streams